I'm new - what should I expect?

 What do the children do?

 Children are really welcome, and we consider children full members of our church.
-At 10:20 the coffee area is transformed into a space for kids to have their own great time in Young Vineyard, where our dedicated team of leaders combine learning about Jesus with fun, games and crafts, while parents can go upstairs and take part in the service.
+At 10:20 the coffee area is transformed into a space for kids to have their own great time in KV Kids, where our dedicated team of leaders combine learning about Jesus with fun, games and crafts, while parents can go upstairs and take part in the service.

 During the service